JeffersonLab/coatjava/README.md

 * Release notes up to 9.0.1 (probably worth transferring)
 * Closed issues (probably not worth transferring)
 * Wiki (never really utilized and probably worth restarting from scratch)

+Due to the cleanup, previously existing forks and local copies of the old repository will not be automatically mergeable.

 ----